MattJin19/yzjin.github.io/_pages/about.md

 My research interests include:
  * Data Visualization
- * Machine Learning Model Quality Assurance
+ * Model Quality Assurance
- * Biomedical Data Analysis
+ * Data Analysis

 I am honored to be in the Network of European Data Scientists[(NeEDS)](https://riseneeds.eu/secondments/previous-secondments-university-of-oxford/yuanzhe-jin-at-centraal-bureau-voor-de-statistiek/) project and collaborate with Statistics Netherlands, Inetum Spain, and Inria.

 News
 =====
+[Feb.
+2026] One Abstract Accepted in LSRS 2026, Chicago, USA!
+A visual analysis method for the spine surgery epoch division strategy was proposed.
 [Jan.
 2026] Two Abstracts Accepted in ISASS 2026, Miami, USA!
-A collaboration with visual analysis and machine learning of spine surgery recovery data.
+A collaboration with visual analysis and modeling of spine surgery recovery data.
 [Jan.
 2026] Paper Accepted in ACM CHI 2026, Barcelona, Spain!
 An interactive visualization tool for feature editing techniques in time series data.
 My collaborator will present the work in Barcelona.
 [Jan.
 2026] Paper Accepted in IEEE ICCT-Pacific 2026, Yamaguchi, Japan.
 An interactive model visualization is proposed for the decision tree model using the scikit-learn library.
 [Oct.
 2025] Paper Accepted in IEEE ETECOM 2025, Bahrain.
 A novel visual design is proposed for high-density data in industry.